nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

 ![Original Image](barb_original.png)

-This is the functions for DCT and inverse-DCT.
+These are the functions for DCT and inverse-DCT.

 ```python
 # Function of 2-dimensional DCT.